The Holocaust in North Macedonia: Preparations

 The liquidation of the Jews of Macedonia was the result of an agreement between Nazi Germany and the Kingdom of Bulgaria.
-On 2 February 1943, the agreement was signed on behalf of both countries by Adolf Beckerle, (German Minister Plenipotentiary in Bulgaria) and Petar Gabrovski, Bulgarian Minister of the Interior.
+On 2 February 1943, the agreement was signed on behalf of both countries by Adolf-Heinz Beckerle, German Minister Plenipotentiary in Bulgaria and Petar Gabrovski, the Bulgarian Minister of the Interior.

 The specific plans for the deportation were documented in a report dated 12 November 1942 from the German Foreign Ministry to the German Legation in Sofia, which stated that "The Bulgarian Government reports with particular satisfaction that the Jewish question will finally be resolved."
 In addition, the Bulgarian government requested that Germany provide it with detailed plans for the deportation of Jews from Romania so that it could take the necessary measures for the deportation of Jews.

 The Bulgarian government ordered the Commissariat for Jewish Affairs to compile lists of the entire Jewish population in Macedonia, with the property of all family members, age, sex, profession and street, number and place of residence.
 The deadline for submitting the main lists was only a few days.
 The delegate of the Skopje Jewish municipality was required, in addition to the lists of the Jewish population of Skopje, to submit lists of Jews living in places where, due to the small number of Jews, Jewish municipalities had not been formed.
 These were: Kumanovo, Preševo, Udovo, Gevgelija, Kriva Palanka and Bujanovac.
 The collected data showed that in 1941 in Skopje there were 1181 families with 3795 members, in Bitola there were 810 families with 3351 members, in Shtip 140 families with 551 members, in Kumanovo 7 families with 17 members, in Gevgelija 3 families with 11 members, in Veles there were 2 families with 8 members, in Kriva Palanka 1 family with 5 members, and in the remaining places 6 families with 28 members.
 This amounts to a total of 2,150 families with 7,762 members.

 The fascist governments of Bulgaria and Nazi Germany secretly negotiated the transfer of the Jewish population of the occupied Bulgarian territories to the Germans.
 On February 22, 1943, an agreement was signed in Sofia for the deportation of 20,000 Jews from the territories occupied by Bulgaria, namely from Thrace and Macedonia.
 The deportation would take place in the eastern German areas (i.e. Poland).
 The agreement was signed by Alexander Belev, Commissioner of the Commissariat for Jewish Affairs at the Ministry of Internal Affairs and Public Health in Sofia, and by the German captain of the protective detachments (SS divisions) Theodor Dannecker.
 The agreement was adopted after the approval of the Bulgarian Council of Ministers.
 The agreement determined the departure railway stations, as follows: